Allen-ISD-Computer-Science/REPO_BasketballTrainer_2024/README.md

 # Vision Statement

-Our aim is to create a product that can make learning accessible to anyone with a smart device, regardless of economic status, age, or skill level.
+Our aim is to create a product that makes learning accessible to anyone with a smart device, regardless of economic status, age, or skill level.

 # Roles